0xPlaygrounds/rig-book/src/playbook/rig-api-call.md

 ```

 ## Calling completion models directly
-Calling completion models is also quite easy.
+Calling completion models is also relatively simple.

 To do so, you'll need to import the `CompletionsClient` trait (from the `client` module) and use the method.

 ```rust
 /// the completion model trait is provided through the CompletionsClient trait!